Using Perplexity for Deep OSINT Research

 I. How Perplexity Works: Real-Time Search + LLM

-Unlike ChatGPT (trained up to April 2024), Perplexity processes queries by:
+Unlike ChatGPT (trained up to April 2024), Perplexity processes queries as follows:

-1. Query Understanding: Analyzes what you're actually asking for
+1. Query Understanding: Analyzes what you are actually asking

-2. Real-Time Web Search: Crawls current sources (news, official docs, academic papers)
+2. Real-Time Web Search: Crawls current sources (news, official documents, academic papers)

-3. Source Selection: Prioritizes authoritative sources (Reuters, government agencies, peer-reviewed journals)
+3. Source Selection: Prioritizes trusted sources (Reuters, government agencies, peer-reviewed journals)

-4. Synthesis: Combines information across sources into coherent response
+4. Synthesis: Combines information from multiple sources into a coherent answer

-5. Citation: Provides clickable links to original sources
+5. Citation: Provides clickable links to the original sources

 Why This Matters for OSINT

-Traditional LLMs fail on time-sensitive investigations because their knowledge is outdated.
+Traditional LLMs fail on time-sensitive investigations because their knowledge is out of date.
 Example:

 Query: "What happened at [Company Name] on March 15, 2026?"